fido-device-onboard/pri-fidoiot/README.md

 The server will listen for FIDO IoT HTTP messages on port 8039.
 The H2 database will listen on TCP port 8049.
-You can allow remote database console connections by setting webAllowOthers=true in the .h2.server.properties file located your user home directory (e.g '~' for Linux and C:\Users\[username] for Windows).
+You can allow remote database console connections by setting webAllowOthers=true in the .h2.server.properties file located your user home directory (for example, '~' for Linux and C:\Users\[username] for Windows).

 ### Running FIDO IoT HTTP Clients